 In June each year we have a student from the local school visit us for work experience.

 All our team at Hele Valley follows our “Environment First” policy, it is mandatory while at work and we actively encourage them to practise it in their home lives also.

-For over a year now we have benefited from “Zero Landfill” waste disposal, with the help of our guests we separate food and glass from the waste and then it is collected and very cleverly shredded and put in Devon Contract Waste's Sorting Machine, nothing is wasted and we can be happy in the knowledge that we are not adding to the 600,000 tonnes that is deposited on Devon’s landfill sights every year.
+For over a year now we have benefited from “Zero Landfill” waste disposal, with the help of our guests using the different bins we provide to separate there waste, it is then collected and very cleverly managed by Virador, nothing is wasted and we can be happy in the knowledge that we are not adding to the 600,000 tonnes that is deposited on Devon’s landfill sights every year.

 Our tin cans are collected by the local community resource group (a non profit company that provide useful activities for people with learning disabilities) for recycling.
 All our in house printing is printed on scrap paper that has only been used one side, and after that the paper is shredded and added to our compost pile with our green waste.
 We have an old telephone box on site, together with our guests we put items in there that are no longer useful to us and they are free to a good home, this is a great way for our guests to recycle all the bucket and spades etc. that they have purchased while on holiday.
 We also advertise any unwanted items from the Park on Ilfracombe’s Items for Sale page on Facebook, we have given away lots of things such as filing cabinets, old kitchens, beds, firewood and old decking’s we are replacing.

 Every accommodation on the Park has a water butt to collect the rain water, this water is then used to water the gardens and tubs on site and it is also used when we wash the caravans down once a year.

 We have low energy light bulbs fitted throughout the Park and we have motion detectors fitted to our lights.